matthewlehner/mpl.io/priv/articles/2024-03-17-collecting-phoenix-metrics-with-prometheus.md

 %{
-title: "Instrumenting Phoenix with Prometheus",
+title: "Collecting Phoenix's Telemetry.Metrics with Prometheus",
 date: "2024-03-17T00:00Z",
-path: "instrumenting-phoenix-with-prometheus",
+path: "collecting-phoenix-metrics-with-prometheus",
-description: "Phoenix provides Telemetry.Metrics out of the box, but they aren't persisted anywhere.
+description: "Phoenix provides Telemetry.Metrics out of the box, but these metrics aren't persisted anywhere.
 I wanted to get them into Prometheus so the metrics we report can be viewed and used in Grafana."
 }
 ---

-I recently rebuilt this site with Phoenix and hosted it on Fly.io.
-Full disclosure, I'm working at Fly.io right now, and have been curious about some of the different products we offer that don't seem to be used that much.
-Today, it was getting telemetry metrics out of Phoenix so it's visible in Grafana.
+I recently rebuilt this site with Phoenix and hosted it on Fly.io (where I'm working).
+As part of this, I was curious about practical uses for the telemetry events that are included in Phoenix and the other libraries.
+In order to observe the application's performance, I wanted to get the telemetry data somewhere it could be observed.
+Fly.io provides managed Prometheus and Grafana, so I figured this would be the easiest path forward.

 ## Why export `Telemetry.Metrics` to Prometheus?